CharMitch/vue2-practice/README.md

 Let's pass a prop from the *AboutUsView* down to the *ContactInfo* component.

-- Add the prop as an attribute on the *ContactInfo* element in *AboutUsView.vue*.
+- Add a prop for the Contact Info's section header as an attribute on the *ContactInfo* element in *AboutUsView.vue*.
-- Catch and utilize the prop in *ContactInfo.vue*.
+- Catch and utilize the prop in *ContactInfo.vue* to replace its static `h2`.

 <br>